tlgakn/rb_120/README.md

 # rb_120

-# This is the RB_120 course fron Launch School
+# This is the RB_120 course on Launch School